RLBot/RLBotJavascriptExample/README.md

 ## Installation guide

-If you've installed a few other npm packages already, chances are doing `npm install SuperVK/RLBotJS` works.

-0. Make sure you have git installed (even if you are downloading the zip instead of cloning)

 1. Clone this repo (or download the zip)

+1. Install yarn if you haven't already (`npm install -g yarn`) **It doesn't work without yarn!**

-2. Open cmd/powershell in the example folder, and type `npm install`
+1. Open cmd/powershell in the example folder, and type `yarn`

-3. Then run `node .`

-4. Start RLBot with gui or via `RLBotJavascriptExample/rlbot/run.bat`

-### if `npm install` gives an error follow this guide:

-1. Open a powershell window as Administrator

-2. Type `npm i -g windows-build-tools` and press enter (this may take a while)

-3. Try installing again from step 2
+1. Type `yarn dev` to start the bot

+1. Load the bot (the /config/JSExample.cfg file) in the RLBotGUI and start a match

+## READ IF YOU ARE PUBLISHING YOUR BOT

+Commit all the files in .yarn!